Local permutation stability: Introduction

 \begin{thm}[Theorem \ref{AltEnrLocStabThm}] Let $\mathcal{A}(\mathbb{Z})$ be the group of permutations of the set $\mathbb{Z}$ generated by all finitely supported even permutations and the image of the regular representation of the group $\mathbb{Z}$.
 Then $\mathcal{A}(\mathbb{Z})$ is a finitely generated group which is locally stable but not stable. \end{thm}

 Although this latter result could also be viewed as an application of Theorem \ref{IntroAmenMainThm} (see Example \ref{AltEnrichIRSEx}), we shall in fact provide an alternative proof, using the fact that $\mathcal{A}(\mathbb{Z})$ may be obtained as the limit of a directed system of stable groups.
 The groups appearing in our directed system are drawn from a family constructed by B.H.
-Neumann; the fact of their stability is a result of Levit-Lubotzky \cite{LeLu}.
+Neumann \cite{Neum}; the fact of their stability is a result of Levit-Lubotzky \cite{LeLu}.

 In view of the relevance of local stability to the search for a non-sofic group, it is disappointing that all the new (that is, non-stable) examples of locally stable groups we produce are amenable (hence sofic), and indeed that amenability plays a key r\^{o}le in our arguments (via Theorem \ref{IntroAmenMainThm}).
 Nevertheless, it is intriguing to note that the topological full groups of $\mathbb{Z}$-actions studied in Theorem \ref{IntroFullGrpMainThm} have close relatives which are not known to be sofic.
-For instance Thompson's group $V$ is the topological full group of the action of a finitely generated group (namely of $V$ itself) on Cantor space, and is a finitely presented infinite simple group, hence not LEF.
-Hence if $V$ were locally stable, it would be non-sofic.
+For instance Thompson's group $V$ is the topological full group of the action of a finitely generated group (namely of $V$ itself).
+We should note that, since $V$ is finitely presented, it is locally stable iff it is stable (see Lemma \ref{FPStabLem} below).
+Nevertheless, given the structural similarities between $V$ and the groups $\Gamma '$ arising in Theorem \ref{IntroFullGrpMainThm}, our results can be seen as evidence that $V$ is stable.
+If this were the case, then $V$ would be non-sofic.

 The paper is structured as follows.
 After fixing our notation and making some elementary observations about LEF groups, we characterize (weak) local stability, as defined above, in terms of local solutions to ``stability challenges''; stability properties of systems of equations, and lifting properties of homomorphisms to metric ultraproducts of finite symmetric groups.
 This is the subject of Subsection \ref{CharacSubsect}.
 In Subsection \ref{FirstPropSubsect} we show that (weak) stability and weak local stability are equivalent in the class of finitely presented groups, and that weak local stability and LEF are equivalent in the class of amenable groups.
 As a consequence, we exhibit an example of a weakly stable group which is not locally stable.
 In Section \ref{MarkedGrpsSect} we recall some basic material on the space of marked groups, to be used subsequently, and prove Theorem \ref{IntroAltEnrThm}.
 In Section \ref{IRSSect} we provide relevant background on invariant random subgroups, and prove Theorem \ref{IntroAmenMainThm}.
 In Section \ref{TFGSect} we discuss topological full groups, prove Theorem \ref{IntroFullGrpMainThm}, and deduce Theorem \ref{IntroMainThm}.
 We conclude with some open questions and suggested directions for future research.